Ashwini59/Employee-permormance-Analysis/README.md

 ## PROJECT SUMMARY:
-### BUISNESSCASE & GOAL OF PROJECT: BASED ON GIVEN FEATURE OF DATASET WE NEED TO PREDICT THE PERFOMANCE RATING OF EMPLOYEE
+### BASED ON GIVEN FEATURE OF DATASET WE NEED TO PREDICT THE PERFOMANCE RATING OF EMPLOYEE
-INX Future Inc Employee Performance - Project
+Employee Performance

 **The Data science project which is given here is an analysis of employee performance**